aditya-grover/climate-learn/docs/source/user-guide/models.rst

     a.
 ResNet: ResNets are a popular variant of CNNs [#]_ that have been used to achieve weather forecasting for variables such as temperature and geopotential [#]_.

     b.
 U-Net: U-Nets are a CNN variant that entails both downsampling and upsampling convolutions.
-Their popularity in the biomedical space [#]_ paved the way for ClimateLearn's implementation to allow users to benchmark U-Net for climate modeling tasks.
+Their development and popularity in the biomedical space [#]_ paved the way for ClimateLearn's implementation, allowing users to benchmark U-Nets for climate modeling tasks.

 #.
 Vision transformers: ViTs are the latest contemporary to CNNs for visual recognition [#]_.
 The utility of ViTs for representing climate variables is largely under-explored, but has been used for short-range temperature forecasting [#]_.